 Meet our paralegal officers

-Hear from our paralegal officers - Daisy, Katherine and Lewis - and find out what it's like for them working in their CPS roles.
+Hear from our paralegal officers - Daisy, Katherine and Lewis - and find out what it's like for them working in their roles.

 My inspiration

-Before joining the CPS, I already knew I wanted to work in the criminal justice system.
+Before joining the Crown Prosecution Service (CPS), I already knew I wanted to work in the criminal justice system.
 I had studied aspects of criminology at university and had a profound interest in criminal justice.
 I knew joining the CPS would be an engaging and motivating career.
 It’s important to me that the system delivers justice for victims, and provides the support they need throughout such difficult and complex times in their lives.
 The CPS plays a key role in that and I wanted to be part of that work.

 My typical day